Acute Myeloid Leukemia

 Targeted therapy

 These treatments "target" a specific protein, mutation, or receptor in the body and can include certain types of inhibitors.
-VENCLEXTA is an example of a targeted therapy.

 Hypomethylating agents